Endometriosis is a disorder where the tissue that lines the uterus (endometrium) grows in other places in the body. Its symptoms include things like:

 The environment in which you sleep is also important.
 Follow these sleep hygiene tips to get a better night’s rest:

 Taking care of yourself also involves letting others know that sometimes you’ll be fatigued.
 Be open and honest about activities or times of the day when you feel more tired than usual.
-You may choose to go easy on yourself during these times or engage in light exercise to get an energy boost.

 Although your doctor is a good resource for finding support, they aren’t your only resource.
 If you aren’t getting what you need from your doctor, it’s okay to ask them for a referral.